-Clients who are not enrolled in an HCA-contracted managed care plan for physical health services
+Clients who are not enrolled in an HCA-contracted

+managed care plan for physical health services

-Some Medicaid clients do not meet the qualifications for managed care enrollment.
-These clients are eligible for services under the FFS Medicaid program.
-In this situation, each Integrated Managed Care (IMC) plan will have Behavioral Health Services Only (BHSO) plans available for Apple Health clients who are not in managed care.
+Some Apple Health clients do not meet the qualifications for managed care enrollment.
+These clients are eligible for physical health services under the fee-for-service (FFS) program.

+In this situation, each managed care organization (MCO) will have a Behavioral Health Services Only (BHSO) benefit available for Apple Health clients who are not in integrated managed care.
 The BHSO covers only behavioral health treatment for those clients.
-Eligible clients who are not enrolled in an HCA-contracted managed care plan are automatically enrolled in a BHSO except for American Indian/Alaska Native clients.
+Eligible clients who are not enrolled in an integrated HCA-contracted managed care plan are automatically enrolled in a BHSO except for American Indian/Alaska Native clients.
 If the client receives Medicaid-covered services before being automatically enrolled in a BHSO, the FFS Medicaid program will reimburse providers for the covered services.
-Some examples of populations that may be exempt from enrolling into a managed care plan are Medicare dualeligible, American Indian/Alaska Native, Adoption support and Foster Care alumni.
+Examples of populations that may be exempt from enrolling into a managed care plan are Medicare dual-eligible, American Indian/Alaska Native, Adoption Support and Foster Care Alumni.